 Development of technologies and implants to improve patient care with diseases of the musculoskeletal system

 The Translational Musculoskeletal Research Cluster allows the development and testing of innovative technologies and implants to improve patient care with diseases of the musculoskeletal system.
 It forms a central nodal point between Partner organisations of sitem-insel AG, industry partners and other external as well as cooperation partners within the Inselspital.

 Within the framework of the sitem-insel School we can offer international courses as well as lectures together with our partners and thus contribute to the strengthening of Bern as a medical location through university education and training.

 We welcome early-stage start-ups who look for close collaboration with our specialized scientific platforms or appreciate the proximity to clinicians.
 Start-ups can benefit from the different supporting facilities that we offer, including our partner network.

-sitem-insel will operate from dedicated, purpose-built facilities on the Campus of Bern University Hospital (Inselspital).
+sitem-insel operates from dedicated, purpose-built facilities on the Campus of Bern University Hospital (Inselspital).
 This location is ideal to facilitate and promote sustainable medical innovation through efficient interaction between patients, competent clinicians, the private sector, regulatory authorities and legal counselors.